 Breasts come in all sorts of shapes and sizes.
 Like the rest of your body, your breasts will age.
 They will become less perky and full and sag in time.
 Sagging breasts tend to be flatter on top and much heavier on the base.

 Most girls will start to develop breasts around the age of 13.
-During puberty hormones are released into the body.
+During puberty, hormones are released into the body.
 These hormones are responsible for gain in body fat percentage and the womanly curves women are known for.

 A girl’s breasts will continue to grow for a number of years and will usually stop approximately 2 years after she has her first period.

-It is common for women to have mismatched breasts with one being larger than the other.
+It is common for women to have mismatched breasts with one being larger than the other (just like your feet, eyebrows, ears, etc.).
 Should this be the case for you, it is advised to fit your bras to the bigger breast, to ensure comfort and avoid the bra cup cutting in.
 Then using a separate pad, insert it into the cup with the smaller breast.
 This will help to fill in the excess space and smooth out the bra cup.